xhu0101/xhu0101.github.io/_pages/about.md

   scrollable: false# adds a vertical scroll bar if there are more than 3 new posts items
 ---

 I am a Ph.D. candidate in Quantitative Marketing at the Sauder School of Business, University of British Columbia.
-I am on the 2025-2026 job market.

-My research lies at the intersection of health marketing, innovation, and methodological development.
+My research lies at the intersection of **health marketing, innovation, and methodological development**.

 I examine how public health crises can spur pharmaceutical innovation and explore behavioral dynamics in healthcare markets, such as how physicians’ preferences influence patient compliance.